Hardware-Attested Workload Launch: Securing Non-Human Identities

 • In the gaming industry, game developers can use attestation to verify the integrity of the game client, preventing cheating and unauthorized modifications.
 This helps maintain a fair and enjoyable gaming experience for all players.

 As Microsoft Azure documentation notes, mature attack techniques often target the boot chain.
 Hardware attestation, combined with Trusted Boot, extends the capability to relying parties.
+Trusted Boot ensures that only signed, trusted software is loaded during the system's startup.
+When combined with hardware attestation, it provides a strong guarantee that the entire software stack, from firmware up to the workload, is legitimate and hasn't been tampered with.

 version=1.0;